KittyGiraudel/site/_posts/2013-10-09-advanced-sass-list-functions-again.md

 > In case you have missed my first article about this Advanced Sass List Functions library, I recommand you to read [it](https://hugogiraudel.com/2013/08/08/advanced-sass-list-functions/).

-Heys people, it's been a while I haven't posted anything!
-I have been pretty busy lately but I really miss writing so here it is: a short article about what's new on my Sass list functions library.
+Heys people, it’s been a while I haven’t posted anything!
+I have been pretty busy lately but I really miss writing so here it is: a short article about what’s new on my Sass list functions library.

 Well first of all, it has been added as a [Team-Sass](https://github.com/Team-Sass) repository on GitHub (the [pen](https://codepen.io/HugoGiraudel/pen/loAgq is still updated).
 You probably know the Team-Sass collective.
 They have done ton of awesome things like [Breakpoint](https://github.com/Team-Sass/breakpoint), [Sassy Math](https://github.com/Team-Sass/Sassy-math) and [UIKit](https://github.com/Team-Sass/uikit).

 I am very glad to see my repo in there, so big thanks to them. :)

 Even bigger news!
-It is now a Compass extension so you don't have to copy/paste functions into your projects anymore.
+It is now a Compass extension so you don’t have to copy/paste functions into your projects anymore.
 All you have to do is:

 1. Install the gem through your terminal: `gem install SassyLists`
 1. Require it in your `config.rb` file: `require 'SassyLists'`
 1. Import it in your stylesheet: `@import 'SassyLists';`

 Done.
 From there you can use all the functions you want.
-Isn't it awesome?
+Isn’t it awesome?
 Plus all you have to do to update the library is reinstalling the gem with the same command as step 1.
 No more checking your functions are up to date and copy pasting all over again.

 All of this thanks to [Vinay Raghu](https://www.vinayraghu.com/) who made the Compass extension out of my original work.
 A million thanks to him!